rozsass/text-dev-editor/_pages/endorsements.md

->**"This exciting new text covers everything today's aspiring data scientist needs to know, managing to be comprehensive as well as accessible.Like a good confidence interval, the Gabors have got you almost completely covered!"**
+>**"This exciting new text covers everything today's aspiring data scientist needs to know, managing to be comprehensive as well as accessible.
+Like a good confidence interval, the Gabors have got you almost completely covered!"**
 [Joshua Angrist](https://economics.mit.edu/faculty/angrist), MIT Economics